FeyAgape/Mobile-Web-Specialist-Lesson-Notes/Angular/angular.md

 4. ng-src.

 Directives bind behavior to HTML elements.
 When the app runs, AngularJS walks through each HTML element looking for directives.
 When it finds one, AngularJS triggers that behavior (like attaching a scope or looping through an array).

+### file directory:App3

+## ng-click
+The ng-click is a directive.

+When <p class="likes"> is clicked, ng-click tells AngularJS to run the plusOne() function in the controller.
+The plusOne() function gets the index of the product that was clicked, and then adds one to that product's likes property.
+Notice that the plusOne() doesn't interact with the view at all; it just updates the controller.
+Any change made to the controller shows up in the view.